 Both charities hear all too often of patients seeking medical advice for many months, sometimes years, before receiving an accurate diagnosis, with many bouncing between different healthcare professionals; unfortunately, delayed diagnoses, unplanned excisions, and late presentations are a feature of sarcoma clinical practice.

-We know that medical students continue to receive limited education on sarcoma during their degree and have limited exposure to sarcoma patients, which means that our doctors of the future may not understand the red flag symptoms, referral pathways and how the care of these patients is managed.
-It also means that limited young doctors will choose to specialise in this area of oncology.
+We know that medical students continue to receive limited education on sarcoma during their degree and have limited exposure to sarcoma patients, which means that our doctors of the future may not understand the red flag symptoms, referral pathways, and how the care of these patients is managed.
+It also means that new doctors may not choose to specialise in this area of oncology.

-To address this, and improve the diagnostic experience for future patients, the Bone Cancer Research Trust and Sarcoma UK teemed up with Mr Chandrasekar, a consultant orthopaedic oncology surgeon at Liverpool University Hospitals NHS Foundation Trust in 2013 to fund the the National Sarcoma Awareness Project (NSAP).
+With the aim of improving the diagnostic experience for future patients, Bone Cancer Research Trust and Sarcoma UK teamed up with Mr. Coonoor Chandrasekar, a consultant orthopaedic oncology surgeon at Liverpool University Hospitals NHS Foundation Trust in 2013 to fund the National Sarcoma Awareness Project (NSAP).

-For the past decade, NSAP has grown, more than 2250 students and doctors have participated in the educational project and 48 funded fellowships have been provided to highly scoring individuals and completed successfully.
+Over the past decade, NSAP grew with more than 2,250 students and doctors participating in the educational project and 48 funded fellowships were awarded to highly scoring individuals.

-Now led by Dr Corey Chan (Newcastle Upon Tyne Hospitals NHS Foundation Trust), Ms Heledd Harard (Royal National Orthopaedic Hospital, London), Mr David Boddie (NHS Grampian), Mr Ather Siddiqui and Professor Thomas Cosker (Oxford University Hospitals NHS Foundation Trust), the National Sarcoma Awareness Project (NSAP) aims to:
+Now led by Mr Corey Chan (Newcastle Upon Tyne Hospitals NHS Foundation Trust), Ms. Heledd Havard (Royal National Orthopaedic Hospital, London), Mr. David Boddie (NHS Grampian), Mr. Ather Siddiqui, and Professor Thomas Cosker (Oxford University Hospitals NHS Foundation Trust), the National Sarcoma Awareness Project underwent an update in 2024 to promote increased accessibility and participation.
+Its key goal is to promote awareness and education to doctors/trainees/AHPs to improve early diagnosis.

-NSAP is currently open to all UK medical students and foundation doctors, with the annual competition currently open until the 31st of October 2024.
+NSAP is open to all UK medical students and resident doctors, with the annual competition open now until the 30th of September 2025 via the steps below.

 To complete the questions and submit your answers please Click here